nataliia-reshetnikova/corona-map/README.md

 * [Yarn](https://yarnpkg.com/en/)

 ### Quick Start
+/Check to run next commands from project folder/
 After cloning the project into your directory, run the following in your terminal:
-*check to run next commands from project folder*
 ```
 yarn install
 ```